 Tactic #4: Run contests and giveaways

-An increase in traffic to your site can lead to more pins for images…and what better way to increase traffic but to throw a contest?
+An increase in traffic to your site can lead to more pins for images.
+What would be a better way to increase traffic than to throw a contest?

-As you can see that many people put the word “giveaway” in the description.
+As you can see, many people put the word “giveaway” in the description.
 You can up your chances by putting other keywords in the description like “contest” or “enter to win.”

 This Etsy giveaway does a good job of including excellent text in the image:

-Whenever you use a bold image for your giveaway you’ll surely generate more pins.
+Whenever you use a bold image for your giveaway, you are sure to generate more pins.

 Tactic #5: Create a board around broad interests